kaishxu/kaishxu.github.io/_pages/about.md

 I am interested in Natural Language Processing (NLP), especially clinical NLP and conversational AI.
 Recently, I focus on the following topics:
 - Interpretable medical dialogue systems involving diagnosis, prescriptions, and concultations.
 I am committed to enabling machines to function as trustworthy and reliable clinicians;
-- Other healthcare applications empowered by LLMs.
+- Other healthcare applications empowered by Large Language Models (LLMs).
 My focus lies on their interpretability and safety.

 Recent News
 ======